bwilliams0303/startup/README.md

 * Secure login over HTTPS
 * Ability to create custom creature statistics
-* Ability to randomly create creature statistics (with the exclusion of actions, items, immunities, resistances, and weaknesses)
+* Ability to randomly create creature statistics (with the exclusion of actions, skills, items, immunities, resistances, and weaknesses)
 * Ability to save creatures to a user's personal database
 * Ability to view/edit/delete creatures already saved to a user's database
 * Ability to upload creatures to a forum